Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/transform.rst

 Note that when you resize a bone (either by directly scaling it, or by moving one of its joints), Blender automatically adjusts the end-radii of its envelope proportionally to the size of the modification.
-Therefore, it is advisable to place all the bones first, and only then edit these properties.
+Therefore, it is advisable to place all the bones first, and only then edit their properties.

 Scale Envelope Distance